 Dry hair develops when your hair doesn’t get or retain enough moisture.
 This reduces its sheen and can make it appear frizzy, lifeless, and dull.
 Dry hair can affect men and women of any age, but you’re more likely to develop it as you get older....
 Read More

-What causes dry hair?
-2 possible conditions
+What is dry hair?

-There is no single cause of dry hair.
-Rather, a variety of factors can lead to dry hair, including environmental conditions, hair care habits, and your physical health.
+A variety of factors can lead to dry hair, including environmental conditions, hair care habits, and your physical health.

 - living in a dry, hot climate

 - spending a lot of time in the sun or wind